Campus Improvement Plan

 Strategy's Expected Result/Impact: Create a structured, supportive environment that is respectful toward all students and staff by implementing PBIS.

-Staff Responsible for Monitoring: ALL
+Staff Responsible for Monitoring: All

-Funding Sources: - 199 PIC 99 - Undistributed - $5,000
+Funding Sources: supplies and materials - 199 PIC 30 - At Risk School Wide SCE - $4,000

 Strategy's Expected Result/Impact: Provide for the development of Core Characteristics in every child.